 HONEY · GRAYANOTOXIN (VIA ERICACEAE FORAGE)

-The mobile-pollination economy — how cell-tower EMF restructured beekeeping
+The mobile-pollination economy — how the industry restructured around colony collapse

-Colony collapse disorder, documented from 2006, made stable hive locations near cell infrastructure economically untenable.
+Colony collapse disorder, documented from 2006, made stable hive locations across much of US agricultural geography economically untenable.
 The industry shifted to a mobile-pollination model, where beekeepers truck hives between farms on contract.
 The economic structure now routes bees through predictable corridors — and any toxic-flowering plants on those corridors are routed through with them.

 What colony collapse disorder did to the economic model

-Beginning in 2006, US beekeepers reported sudden, catastrophic hive losses without obvious cause: worker bees disappearing from apparently healthy hives, leaving behind queen and brood.
+Beginning in late 2006, US beekeepers reported sudden, catastrophic hive losses: worker bees disappearing from apparently healthy hives, leaving behind queen and brood.
 The phenomenon was named colony collapse disorder.
-Among the documented contributing causes is disruption of bee navigation by radio-frequency electromagnetic radiation from cell-tower infrastructure — bees use magnetic-sense navigation, and there is published research showing measurable disorientation under cell-tower exposure.
+Peer-reviewed CCD research over the subsequent two decades has identified a multi-factor contributor list dominated by:

-Whatever the relative weighting of CCD causes, the economic effect is unambiguous: maintaining stable hives in agricultural zones near modern wireless infrastructure became unreliable.
+Whatever the relative weighting of CCD causes, the economic effect was unambiguous: maintaining stable hives in much of US agricultural geography became unreliable.
 Stationary apiaries delivered inconsistent yields.
-The industry restructured.
+The industry restructured around movement.

 The mobile-pollination model